algotom/algotom/README.md

 Python libraries to ensure its ease-of-installation.
 Methods distributed in Algotom have been developed and tested at synchrotron beamlines where massive datasets are produced.
 This factor drives the methods developed to be easy-to-use, robust, and practical.
+Algotom can be used on a normal computer to process large tomographic data.
 Some featuring methods in Algotom are as follows:
 - Methods in a full data processing pipeline: reading-writing data, pre-processing, tomographic reconstruction, and post-processing.